PhoenixCausesOof/fedora-linux-setup-guide/SYSTEM.md

 ## Speed up DNF

-You'll preferably want the maximum amount of parallel downloads (20) if you have a good bandwidth, and if Fedora can't pick out actually decent mirrors, then enable `fastestmirror` (though I don't guarantee the same won't happen).
+You'll preferably want the maximum amount of parallel downloads (20) if you have a good bandwidth, and if Fedora can't pick out actually decent mirrors, then enable `fastestmirror` (though I can't guarantee an improvement).

 ```text
 sudo $EDITOR /etc/dnf/dnf.conf